michael-sorenson/xm-labs-steps-webex/README.md

 # WebEx Outbound (from xMatters) integration
 This is part of the xMatters Labs awesome listing.
 For others, see [here](https://github.com/xmatters/xMatters-Labs).

-With this library, notification recipients can quickly create a meeting in Zoom and use the outputted Join URL to invite others to the meeting.
+With this library, notification recipients can quickly create a meeting in WebEx and use the outputted meeting link to invite others to the meeting.

 This document details how to install and use this integration.